nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 The goal of this document is to providing information about "evalutation" of Project.
 This evaluation is based on the follow constraints:

-- The evaluation of the performance of the network technologies.
+- The evaluation of the performance of the network technologies
-- The evaluation of the performance of the embedded devices in terms of power consumption and energy efficiency.
+- The evaluation of the performance of the embedded devices in terms of power consumption and energy efficiency
-- The evaluation of the response time from an end-user point of view.
+- The evaluation of the response time from an end-user point of view

 ## Performance Evaluation
 ### Performance of Network